Getting your Trinity Audio player ready...

 This is the natural shot for most of the golfers and to execute it properly, the left foot should be withdrawn slightly backward from square, which will open up the shoulders and create an out-to-in swing path.

-The ball rolls by itself in approbated position.
-This will impart a lateral spin to the ball and it will curve to the right during the flight.
-This is the perfectly controlled shot shape, since it lands softer and will not roll to far on the fairway.
-The clubhead may also be twisted from a square set position at address.
+This is the perfectly controlled shot shape, since it lands softer and will not roll too far on the fairway.
+The club head may also be twisted from a square set position at the address.

 Draw

-Drawing is achieved by the converse action with the posture.
-Lift the right foot back from square and create a slight backward move on the ball in the stance.
 The clubface can be closed slightly, and now the swing path is inside to out.
 This generates a side spin that will make the ball go from right to left in the air.
-The ball releases nicely on the fairway and will gain some distance.

 Play the Right Ball

-The ball put into play will help in making the driver tee shots more consistent.
-All golf balls have different compression, and finding the right ball also will help with accuracy and distance on the driver.
+All golf balls have different compressions, and finding the right ball also will help with accuracy and distance on the driver.

-A low compression is beneficial to the slow swinger, while the faster swing speed will need a higher compression ball as it will spin less.
-Spin can be good and bad with the driver, since an excessive amount of spin will cause the ball to “balloon” off the tee and distance will be lost.
+Spin can be good and bad with the driver since an excessive amount of spin will cause the ball to “balloon” off the tee and distance will be lost.

 On the other hand, the amount of spin is inversely proportional to the time the ball spends in the air under slow swing speed conditions, resulting in the loss of distance.
-In total, most of the golfers are using a golf ball that is too hard for them to compress and distance is lost.

 Range Practice

 Seize the chance to go to the range and practice the advice given on how to hit the driver more consistently.
-Upon these principles being a foundation, minor personal variations must be experimented with to determine the best results.
-Practice hitting a draw and a fade will improve all-radar ability to negotiate doglegs on the course with more confidence.

 More Driver Loft/Shorten the Shaft

 For seniors, slow swing speed golfers or those new to the game, a driver with an 11 or 12-degree loft will make it very easy to control and produce lots of “hang time” which is distance.
-Shaft will be shorter, consistency, control, accuracy and fairways hit will be increased.
-Graphite shaft ultra-lights will improve clubhead velocity.

 Final Thoughts